For publications on the history of Worthington that are publicly accessible, please visit our links page.

 The first library was created from books donated by the much-beloved Reverend Frederick Sargent Huntington in 1884.
 Initially housed over the Corners Grocery, it was briefly moved to Lyceum Hall and then permanently housed in a building named in Huntington’s honor.
 Grange #90 (the Pomona Grange), an organization designed to provide farmers with community, education, and money-saving opportunities, was formed in 1904 and established at Lyceum Hall.
 Peter Radiker purchased land on Old North Road, planning to create a “Pleasure Park” for ball games, trotting races and other public recreation.
 Radiker’s 1892 dream resulted in financial ruin within six years.
 Also during this era, William A. Rice Jr. a descendant of the first William Rice, purchased the old Kinne property at the corner of Cold Street and Old North Road, near the intersection with Cummington Road.
 He named it “The Farm,” and, with his family, enjoyed it as a summer escape from Albany.
 A quarry on the property had provided foundation stones for the third Congregational Church.
 A special limited edition of John Greenleaf Whittier’s Snow-Bound (1866), commissioned by another Rice of that period, provides views of the property both inside and out.

 Guy Thrasher, youngest son of George and Hattie (Lyman) Thrasher, was born in 1900, on what was known as Thrasher Hill Road in South Worthington.
 He was from a long line of South Worthington Thrashers and trapped his first beaver in 1908.
 Trapping became his special passion and he lived in accord with the seasons, supplementing his income through sugaring and running his family’s general store.
 Many members of the Higgins and Myrick families worked for and with him over the years.
 He remained a much-loved fixture, and is fondly remembered.
 In 1906 the Fairman dynasty was established when Fred Fairman of Brookfield married Eva Cudworth, a Worthington native.
-Franklin G. Burr, son of Franklin H. and teacher Helen Gilmore Burr, was born in 1912.
-He was Town Clerk and Treasurer for 46 years, and along with his wife, Harriett, served the community in multiple other ways.
+Franklin H. Burr served as longtime town clerk, and his wife, teacher Helen Gilmore Burr, was town treasurer.
+Their son Franklin G. Burr, born in 1912, was town selectman for a few terms, and along with his wife, Harriett, served the community in multiple ways.